wlandau/targets-shiny/README.md

 1. Only show certain UI elements if the pipeline is running.
 Use `process$status$running` to show activity or disable inputs when the pipeline is busy.
 Useful tools include [`show_spinner()`](https://dreamrs.github.io/shinybusy/reference/manual-spinner.html) from [`shinybusy`](/dreamrs.github.io/shinybusy/) and `show()`, `hide()`, `enable()`, and `disable()` from [`shinyjs`](https://deanattali.com/shinyjs/).
 2. Refresh output and logs when the pipeline starts or stops.
 Simply write `process$status` inside a reactive context such as `observe()` or `renderPlot()`.

+### Transient mode

+For demonstration purposes, you may wish to deploy your app to a more limited service like [shinyapps.io](https://www.shinyapps.io).
+For these situations, consider implementing a transient mode to alert users and clean up resources.
+If this particular app is deployed with the `TARGETS_SHINY_TRANSIENT` environment variable equal to `"true"`, then:

+1. `tar_make()` runs with `supervise = TRUE` in `callr_arguments` so that all pipelines terminate when the R session exits.
+2. All user storage lives in a subdirectory of `tempdir()` so project files are automatically cleaned up.
+3. When the app starts, the UI shows a `shinyalert` to warn users about the above.

 ### Progress